 - The Android Compatibility program defines technical details of the Android platform and provides tools for OEMs to ensure developer applications run on a variety of devices.

-- The Android SDK provides built-in tools for developers to clearly state the device features requires by their applications.
+- The Android SDK provides built-in tools for developers to clearly state the device features required by their applications.

 - Google Play shows applications only to those devices that can properly run those applications.